hearvox/wiki-media-cred/Topics/Issues.md

 One newspaper may have different names in Wikidata and external databases (The Daily Times, Daily Time, The Daily-Times, The Washington Daily Times).
 I've tried multiple regex searches to find matches (remove "The ", replace "-", add names of city and state).
 This left about 5,000 U.S. newspapers which I can't find in Wikidata, so I'll be adding them as new items.
 Some, hopefully only a few, will inevitedbly be duplcates.
 But I'm out of query ideas to find those dupes.

 <hr>
-That's it for the question.
-Here's a little more on the project.
+That's it for the questions.
+Becasue I'll be editing tens fo thousands of Wikidata items, most tasks must be done programmatically, not manually.
+Here's a little more info…

 ## Tasks
 The project is matching news outlets in Wikidata with those listed in media databases, creating new items for outlets in the external lists but not in Wikidata, and then importing the external data into Wikdata, including:
 1. Domain names (as `alias`)